tannerkothlow/teach-blog/README.md

 ## TO DO /short term

-- Add delete and edit options that appear only when the post's user id matches the user id of the logged in user.

 - Implement users being able to delete their posts

 - Implement users being able to edit their posts.